Jorge Polanco Player Props: Twins vs. Royals

-After going 1-for-4 in his last game, Jorge Polanco and the Minnesota Twins face the Kansas City Royals (who will start Jordan Lyles) at 4:10 PM ET on Friday.
+On Sunday, Jorge Polanco (on the back of going 2-for-5) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Royals.
+In his last game, he had two hits (going 2-for-5) against the Royals.

 Jorge Polanco Game Info & Props vs. the Royals